Aaron98990/ways-of-the-game/handball.md

 Accidental handball is challenging to enforce as the referee will be screened as the attacker will be facing the goal.

 - No goal.
 The ball contacts the hand/arm then immediately goes into the goal.
 [Example 1](https://youtu.be/_MQpnvxeE9g?t=352)
-- Ignoring that this is handball for being unnaturally bigger, the time period before the hand/arm and ball contact and the goal is not immediate.
+- Ignoring that this is handball for being unnaturally bigger with my interpretation, the time period before the hand/arm and ball contact and the goal is not immediate.
 [Example 1](https://youtu.be/WicGa2_Fw5Q?t=285)

 ## Disciplinary Action

-If goalkeeper commits a handball offense (as discussed in the [goalkeeper section](/goalkeeper)) in their own penalty area and there are no other offenses, there is never a sanction/disciplinary sanction even if there was tactical impact.
-- Otherwise, if the handball offense had tactical impact, the proper sanction is talked about in the [tactical impact section](/tactical-impact).
+If goalkeeper commits a handball offense (as discussed in the [goalkeeper section](/goalkeeper)) in their own penalty area and there are no other offenses, there is never a sanction/disciplinary sanction for tactical impact.
+In all other cases (for all players), if the handball offense had tactical impact, the proper sanction is talked about in the [tactical impact section](/tactical-impact).

 > There are different circumstances when a player must be cautioned for unsporting behaviour including if a player:
 > - handles the ball in an attempt to score a goal (whether or not the attempt is successful)